anpospisil/online-farmers-market-vue/README.md

 ## About the app

 This is a display-level e-shop for fruits & veggies made with Vue and Vuex.
 Users can add products to a cart, create new products and edit exisiting products.
+Product cards and navbar are responsive.

 ## Demo